-Catching references in anime is always kinda fun.
-I was really excited when we were watching the Slayers prequels and they had a little shout-out to Dragon Half mixed in, though also a little frustrated that I couldn’t explain that excitement to the friend I was watching it with.
-However, some series take references a little too far and end up trading their own appeal just to remind you of other things you liked before.
+Catching references in anime is often super fun.
+For example, I was really excited when we were watching the Slayers prequels and they had a little shout-out to Dragon Half tucked away.
+Though also a little frustrated that I couldn’t explain that excitement to the friend I was watching it with.
+However, some series take references a little too far.
+They end end up trading their own appeal just to remind you of other things you liked before.

-In Promare I see an anime that threatens to get too indulgent.
-Studio Trigger’s legacy is one rooted in the rich history of Gainax and, in spite of that studio’s downfall, Trigger has endeavored to keep the same irreverent spirit alive.
+In Promare I see an anime that threatens to get too indulgent with its references.
+Studio Trigger‘s legacy is one rooted in the rich history of Gainax and—in spite of that studio’s downfall—Trigger has endeavored to keep the same irreverent spirit alive.
 Promare features a wealth of references to the history of both studios, but I’d argue that it overreaches in this regard.

 Name-dropping Kill la Kill and other little references are cute, but the similarities between protagonist Galo Thymos and Tengen Toppa‘s Kamina feel iffy.
 Both are shirtless protagonists with spiky, blue hair who pilot robots, love to pose dramatically, keep little rodent pets, and they even overlap in personality.
 Galo even uses a drill at one point, just to complete the likeness.

 Director Hiroyuki Imaishi stated in interviews that similarities between the two characters were purely a coincidental outcome of their character design process, which is an even stranger notion.
 Are you telling me that if you ask the designers at Trigger to draw someone completely new, they’ll just doodle a character from 10 years ago, but with the hair drawn slightly differently?